-Known as “Single Minute Exchange of Dies” which is a lean term used to optimize the machine at hand.
-This process is intended to limit the amount of downtime a machine will have during a changeover.
+Also known as “Quick Changeover” or “Setup Reduction”, the SMED approach is used to optimize machine uptime.
+This process will reduce the amount of downtime a machine will have during a changeover, increasing productivity.

 Best described as a pit stop in professional racing, your goal as a pit crew is to ensure that the car gets back onto the track as efficiently and quickly as possible.
 The longer that machine is down the less profitable it is.